 Mobile home furnaces are available with many options.
 The most important is furnace stages, motor speeds, and fuel type.

 A one-stage furnace is either on or off.
-It has a fixed gas valve that releases gas in one speed and a single speed blower.
-On a two-stage mobile home furnace, both the gas valve and the blower motor has a fast and slow setting.
+It has a fixed gas valve that releases gas at one speed and a single-speed blower.
+On a two-stage mobile home furnace, both the gas valve and the blower motor have a fast and slow setting.
 This can save energy costs because milder days won’t require a wide-open running speed.
 On most furnaces, the slower setting is the one that is used most often.

 How Does an Electric Furnace Work?

-Electric or electric resistance furnaces are a basically a big toaster.
+Electric or electric resistance furnaces are basically big toasters.
 The red coils that toast your bread are used on a much bigger scale to heat your home.

 Electric furnaces use multiple safety features to keep the unit from getting too hot.
 Since there isn’t a lot to electric furnaces, and there’s no combustion gas to vent, they usually last longer than their gas or oil counterparts.